• Jun 26

 In this issue of Midstream News: GPA Midstream submitted an amicus brief to the U.S. Supreme Court in the Furnace Rule Case, the association advocacy team is urging the U.S. Senate to pass permitting reform, and GPA Midstream joined an industry coalition commenting on EPA's Clean Water Act Section 401 proposal.
 Also: registration is open for the July Introduction to Midstream Course, GPA Midstream is seeking a new member for the federal advocacy staff, important deadlines for Convention and Technical Conference are coming soon, and technical ballots information is available.

-News, Webinar
+News, Webinars

-By Kevin Broom, Vice President, Marketing and Communications
+Kevin Broom | VP, Marketing and Communications

 Watch GPA Midstream's free webinar on API RP 1173 and the resources available at PipelineSMS.org to help companies establish and grow a Pipeline Safety Management System.